GaloisInc/dlkoopman/README.md

     clip_grad_value = 2.
 )
 ```
-and again train, test, and plot stats.
+Run the script again.
 Your plots should now look like the ones in [`opt_results`](./examples/naca0012/opt_results/).
 We can see that the `pred_anae` on test data is now an impressive $6.95\%$, indicating that one can expect any predictions $x$ for some unknown $t$ to be within $7\%$ of the actual values.

 This network might take close to a minute to train.
 Let's try stopping training early if the validation `pred_anae` does not improve for 50 epochs.
-Keep everything same as before, but add the following options:
+Comment out the `# Optimized` section of the code and uncomment the `# Optimized, with early stopping` section, which adds the following options:
 ```python
 dk = DeepKoopman(
     # as before